PLANTING AND CULTURAL REQUIREMENT

 The Pines in the fall, lose some of their needles, (this is natural) and these needles will provide a natural mulch.
 After several years the labour intensity required for these trees will be minimum.

-Edible Nut Trees, Minor Fruits, & Rare, & Unusual Trees, & Shrubs
+Edible Nut Trees, Minor Fruits, Oak & Rare, & Unusual Trees, & Shrubs

 We recommend that you use a 50% inoculant well mixed with a 50% soil mixture before putting this in the hole around the roots of the tree.
 Make sure that the tree is well watered after planting.
 Pruning of the deciduous tree is recommended as this compensates for the loss of some of the root system when trees are dug.
 Control of weeds around the tree for the first couple of years is desirable to keep the competition down.
 We do not recommend herbicides, because it will defeat the purpose of the inoculant (Mycorrhizal fungi) - it will kill it.
 Use of a mulch is highly recommended.

 Spacing of trees vary with the types of trees planted.
-Butternut, hickory, tree hazels, & chestnuts may be planted 20 feet apart.
-Black walnut, heartnut, Persian walnut, & Pecan may be planted 30 feet apart.
-Hazels (bush type) may be planted at 10 feet a part.
+Butternut, hickory, tree hazels, & chestnuts will be planted 20 feet apart.
+Black walnut, heartnut, Persian walnut, & Pecan will be planted 25 feet apart.
+Hazels (bush type) will be planted at 10 feet intervals.
+Spacing for the minor fruits - paw paw, persimmon are 15 feet.
+Beach plum, chinese dogwood, Sea Buckthorn & Elderberry will be 15 feet.
+Apple 20 feet.
+Oak trees 25 feet, Ornamental trees are normally spaced 20 feet apart.

 Fertilize the trees the first year with a water soluble 10-10-10 solution applied up and to the middle of July.
 Do not apply any later or the trees will not have time to harden off for the winter.
 2nd year and thereafter apply a natural fertilizer, (Liquid seaweed sprayed on several times a year, or other natural fertilizer.
 Use of a water soluble fertilizer is preferred as some commercial granular fertilizers interact with the inoculant and the mycorrhizal fungi will be destroyed.
 Applications of ammonium nitrogen and phosphorous will retard the colonization of the mycorrhizal fungi.
 Levels should be below 10 mg.
 P/liter.